 Next in the spam “popularity” standings is spam aimed at affecting search engine rankings and content marketing efforts.
 Garnering a #1 ranking for a highly competitive keyword, even for a day, can be extremely lucrative for some websites.
 Often this type of spam is done in the following forms:

-- Pay-Per-Click fraud: Ads where businesses pay for each user who clicks are called Pay-Per-Click ads.
+Ads where businesses pay for each user who clicks are called pay-per-click ads.
 A common way for spamming or fraud to occur with PPC involves false clicks.
 Click fraud happens when the company selling the advertising pays “fake” users to click on ads.
-These are users who have no interest in the advertising.
-This is done in an effort to increase the cost to the end advertiser.
+These are users who have no interest in the offering they’re clicking on.
+PPC fraud is done to increase the cost to the end advertiser.

 Imagine all the extra costs if your PPC ads are clicked on by users not intending to purchase your product!
 Click fraud can seriously affect your performance; it’s definitely something you should look out for.
 Learn how to identify click fraud in this article.

 Even the most well-intentioned marketers could be guilty of spamming their audience.
 Sure, some common tactics are fine in the long run.
 But when you overdo it, that’s when a good marketing strategy can go awry.
 Are you guilty of spamming your social followers?

 Mitigating & Stopping Spam